Fitting quantum noise models to tomography data: Acknowledgements

 \section{Acknowledgements}

 E.O.\ and T.S.C.\ are supported by the Royal Society.
-T.\,K.\ is supported by the EPSRC Centre for Doctoral Training in Delivering Quantum Technologies (grant EP/L015242/1), and by the EPSRC Prosperity Partnership in Quantum Software for Simulation and Modelling (grant EP/S005021/1).
+E.O.\ is also supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus as part of the Munich Quantum Valley, by the German Research Foundation DFG via the SFB/Transregio~352, and by the UK Hub in Quantum Computing and Simulation, part of the UK National Quantum Technologies Programme with funding from UKRI EPSRC (grant EP/T001062/1).
+T.K.~is supported by the Spanish Ministry of Science and Innovation through the ``Severo Ochoa Program for Centres of Excellence in R\&D'' (CEX2019-00904-S) and PID2020-113523GB-I0 and started the work while being supported by the EPSRC through the Centre for Doctoral Training in Delivering Quantum Technologies (grant EP/L015242/1).
 This work was supported by Google Research Award ``Assessing non-Markovian noise in NISQ devices''.
+We thank James Seddon and Calvin Liu for helpful comments on an earlier version of the manuscript.